davidhozic/discord-advertisement-framework/docs/thesis/introduction.rst

 The thesis' project doesn't focus on NFTs themselves much, but instead focuses on the shilling process, more specifically to the social network called **Discord**.

+The thesis talks about the project named **Discord Advertisement Framework**, which is a `Python <https://www.python.org>`_ based automatic Discord shiller.